-- Revenue measures our growth; - Adjusted diluted EPS measures our profitability; and - Free cash flow measures our efficient management of working capital and discipline in capital expenditures.
+- Revenue measures our growth; - Adjusted diluted EPS(3) measures our profitability; and - Free cash flow(4) measures our efficient management of working capital and discipline in capital expenditures.

-The threshold, target and maximum performance levels for AIP pool funding for 2023 were established by the Human Resources Committee in early 2023.
+The threshold, target and maximum performance levels for AIP pool funding for 2024 were established by the Human Resources Committee in early 2024.
 The Human Resources Committee seeks to set goals that are rigorous but attainable.
-Generally, we seek to set AIP goals that require higher performance as compared to the prior year's target goals and results.
-However, an exception was made for our free cash flow goal in 2023, which was set slightly below the prior year's target goal and results.
-This adjustment was made to reflect a significant increase in strategic capital expenditure investments in 2023.
-We note that our 2023 goals for revenue and adjusted diluted EPS were set above the prior year's target goals and results for each metric, consistent with our historical approach.
+In 2024, our goals for the AIP were set above the prior year's target goals and results for each metric.

 AIP payouts to ZET members also reflect our strategic/operational goals, which are incorporated in both ZET shared objectives and individual objectives, and are established at the beginning of the year.
-Goals are organized under the Company's six strategic pillars: (1) lead through innovation; (2) deliver an exceptional experience to delight our customers; (3) power our business through digital solutions and data insights; (4) support a workplace where colleagues can thrive; (5) advance sustainability for a healthier future; and (6) perform with excellence and agility.
-Among these non-financial goals are goals that fall within the Environmental, Social and Governance (ESG) framework, such as sustain industry leadership and performance in sustainability and ESG disclosures and continue to make progress towards our Driven to Care aspirations.
+Goals are organized under the Company's six strategic pillars: (1) lead through innovation across our diverse portfolio; (2) deliver an exceptional experience to delight our customers; (3) power our business through digital solutions and data insights; (4) support a workplace where colleagues can thrive; (5) advance sustainability for a better future; and (6) perform with excellence and agility.

-&lt;sup>3 Adjusted diluted EPS (a non-GAAP financial measure) is defined as reported diluted EPS, excluding purchase accounting adjustments, acquisition-related costs and certain significant items.
-Pages 43 to 44 of our 2023 Annual Report on Form 10-K, filed with the SEC on February 13, 2024, contain a reconciliation of this non-GAAP financial measure to reported results under GAAP for 2023.
+(3) Adjusted diluted EPS (a non-GAAP financial measure) is defined as reported diluted EPS, excluding purchase accounting adjustments, acquisition and divestiture-related costs and certain significant items.
+Pages 43 to 45 of our 2024 Annual Report on Form 10-K contain a reconciliation of this non-GAAP financial measure to reported results under GAAP for 2024.

-&lt;sup>4 Free cash flow is defined as (i) net cash provided by operations (\$2,353 million in 2023), minus (ii) capital expenditures (\$732 million in 2023).
-Both net cash provided by operations and capital expenditures are GAAP financial measures and can be found in "Consolidated Statements of Cash Flows" on page 61 of our 2023 Annual Report on Form 10-K, filed with the SEC on February 13, 2024.
+(4) Free cash flow is defined as (i) net cash provided by operations (\$2,953 million in 2024), minus (ii) capital expenditures (\$655 million in 2024).
+Both net cash provided by operations and capital expenditures are GAAP financial measures and can be found in "Consolidated Statements of Cash Flows" on page 60 of our 2024 Annual Report on Form 10-K.

-Company 2023 Performance
+Company 2024 Performance

-The revenue, adjusted diluted EPS and free cash flow target levels and results reflected below and used to determine the funding level of our AIP pool exclude the impact of foreign exchange during 2023.
+The revenue, adjusted diluted EPS and free cash flow target levels and results reflected below and used to determine the funding level of our AIP pool exclude the impact of foreign exchange during 2024.
 Therefore, the revenue and adjusted diluted EPS metrics utilized for the AIP pool differ from our reported revenue and adjusted diluted EPS results.
 The impact of foreign exchange, an indirect measure, is excluded because the Human Resources Committee seeks direct measures of the Company's operating performance.

-Our adjusted financial results for determining 2023 AIP achievement are shown in the table below:
+Our adjusted financial results for determining 2024 AIP achievement are shown in the table below:

-2023 Reported Results Adjustments 2023 AIP Results 2023 AIP Target AIP Results as a Percent of Target Revenue \$8,544 \$ 84 \$8,628 \$8,551 101% Adjusted Diluted EPS \$ 5.32 \$0.04 \$ 5.36 \$ 5.29 101% Free Cash Flow \$1,621 \$ (24) \$1,597 \$1,379 116%
+2024 Reported Results Adjustments 2024 AIP Results 2024 AIP Target AIP Results as a Percent of Target Revenue \$9,256 \$ 187 \$9,443 \$9,183 103% Adjusted Diluted EPS \$ 5.92 \$ 0.24 \$ 6.16 \$ 5.81 106% Free Cash Flow \$2,298 \$ 64 \$2,362 \$1,789 132%

-\ Revenue and free cash flow amounts are in millions of dollars.
+Revenue and free cash flow amounts are in millions of dollars.

-Given these results against performance metrics, the Human Resources Committee approved an aggregate funding level of 117% of target for payment of awards under the AIP, and for the Zoetis Executive Team, including the CEO and NEOs.
-The Human Resources Committee believes this funding level appropriately recognizes Zoetis' 2023 financial performance.
+Given these results against the performance metrics, the Human Resources Committee approved an aggregate funding level of 140% of target for payment of awards under the AIP.
+The Human Resources Committee believes this funding level appropriately recognizes Zoetis' 2024 financial performance.

-The threshold, target and maximum performance levels for AIP pool funding, as well as the actual results for 2023, are shown in the table below:
+The threshold, target and maximum performance levels for AIP pool funding, as well as the actual results for 2024, are shown in the table below: